jrr6/Caffeinator/Caffeinator Help.md

 # Caffeinator Help

-Caffeinator is a simple menu-bar app that allows you to prevent your computer from falling asleep.
+Caffeinator is a simple menu-bar app that helps you prevent your computer from falling asleep.

 [TOC]